wazo-platform/wazo-doc/source/administration/customerinfo/sheetconfiguration.rst

 .. figure:: images/sheets_configuration_sheet_custom.png

 The ``Qt interface`` field is the path to the UI file created by the Qt Designer.
 The path can either be a local file on your XiVO starting with ``file://``, or a HTTP URL.
+When using a local file, make sure that the system user ``xivo-ctid`` has read access to the file.

 You must add a field with type ``form`` and display value ``qtui`` for the form to be displayed.